MoserMichael/my-notes/dev-gotchas.md

 - append on arrays: works on nil slice as first argument slice; there is no point in defining an empty slice for the sake of appending something to it.
 Creating an empty slice still requires an allocation (the nil value doesn't)

-- concat strings (like java StringBuffer) - you don't need to allocate an object
+- concat strings (like java StringBuffer) - you don't need to allocate an object, that's because the variable declaration sets it all to zero, and that's OK.

 ```
 // It's ready to use from the get-go.
 // You don't need to initialize it.